Over this last Christmas, I was at home on the couch, and my dad asked me if I’ve seen this new Molekule air purifier he saw an ad review for.

 Immediately, I saw this claim.

-These guys are so technologically advanced they haven’t read the Wikipedia page about HEPA filters.
-If they had, they would’ve learned that HEPA filters are actually fantastic at capturing particles under 0.3 microns.
+This shocked me, because the first paragraph on the Wikipedia page about HEPA filters says how HEPA filters can capture particles smaller than 0.3µm.
+If the people making this graphic had read the Wikipedia page, they would’ve learned that HEPA filters are actually fantastic at capturing particles under 0.3 microns.

 See, the problem is our intuition is to think of HEPA filters like a net.
 If a particle is smaller than the holes in the net, it gets through.
 So the smaller the particle, the harder it is to capture.
 Makes sense.